 Image credit: @choochoomcchooface

 Expect to queue for at least 20 minutes at Kuey Chap, a hidden gem in Toa Payoh Lorong 4.
 The broth and braising lor here has pronounced herbal notes, and one portion comes with quite an ample amount of goods for just $4.
+Pair your meat with a bowl of kway or white rice at $0.60.
 Apart from their kway chap, the stall also sells pig’s organ soup ($4), braised pig trotter ($5), and braised chicken feet ($3) for more to go with your kway.